Akinyi-Onyango/us_polio_socioeconomics/README.md

 ## Repository Structure
 - `paper/` – Final paper (PDF)
-- `analysis` - Markdown containing the analysis and plotting code in R
+- `analysis/` - Markdown containing the analysis and plotting code in R
 - `data/` – Raw data (Tycho and FRED) and derived CSVs
 - `results/` – Key figures generated for the paper